innkuika/triv.io/FinalDocumentation.md

 # triv.io

 ## Summary of Project:
 Our app, triv.io is a generic Trivia App that allows users to play with their friends and create new categories or even add to existing ones.
 We hope to build an interface that gives a generic user experience for all kinds of categories in order to reach a wider audience.
-The app will allow users to send instances of the quiz game to their friends, and allows them to test their knowledge of the particular category.
+The app will allow users to send instances of the quiz game to their friends, and allows them to test their knowledge of the particular category

-## Documentation:
-TODO
-Test Account: UCDtrivio@gmail.com, UCDtrivio2021

 ## Notes:
+* Test Account: UCDtrivio@gmail.com, UCDtrivio2021
 * Universal Link only works while app is in background
 * Universal Link may not work immediately upon installation because iOS needs to fetch the proper associations in the background.